-Formula (Total number of water main breaks / Total length of water mains (QG 1.1) x 100
+Formula (Total number of water main breaks (QG 4.18) / Total length of water mains (QG 1.1) x 100

-- This indicator is a measure of both asset condition and customer service, therefore, breaks, bursts or leaks should be reported irrespective of whether there was an interruption to the service. - 2.
-The 'property service' includes any water infrastructure between the water main and the meter connection or other connection assembly and the internal plumbing of the property.
+- 1. This indicator is a measure of both asset condition and customer service therefore, breaks, bursts or leaks should be reported irrespective of whether there was an interruption to the service. - The 'property service' includes any water infrastructure between the water main and the meter connection or other connection assembly and the internal plumbing of the property.
 It may be owned by the service provider, and it is often referred to as the 'mains to meter' service or connection.
 All water plumbing downstream of the meter is usually the property owner's asset. - 3.
-Where a component of total water main breaks has been caused by third-parties (parties other than those directly employed by or contracted to the service provider), this may be detailed in the comments field of the data template.
+Third parties include parties other than those directly employed by or contracted to the service provider e.g. customers and contractors working for customers.